COVID-19: Your Top Three Questions Answered

 - Maintaining up-to-date campus safety plans and signage.

-- Asking students, employees and visitors to complete a daily health check before coming to campus AND asking people to stay home if they are feeling unwell.
+- Asking students, employees and visitors to complete a daily self health check before coming to campus AND asking people to stay home if they are feeling unwell.

 - Supporting hand hygiene by promoting regular hand washing with soap and water for at least 20 seconds or use hand sanitizer.